HeLa: Virology

 HeLa cells have been used in testing how parvovirus infects cells of humans, dogs, and cats.
 These cells have also been used to study viruses such as the oropouche virus (OROV).
 OROV causes disruption of cells in culture; the cells start to degenerate shortly after they are infected, causing viral induction of apoptosis.
 HeLa cells have been used to study expression of the papillomavirus E2 and apoptosis.
 HeLa cells have also been used to study the ability of the canine distemper virus to induce apoptosis in cancer cell lines, which could play an important role in developing treatments for tumor cells resistant to radiation and chemotherapy.

-HeLa cells have also been instrumental in the development of human papilloma virus (HPV) vaccines.
-In the 1980s, Harald zur Hausen found that Lacks's cells from the original biopsy contained HPV-18, which was later found to be the cause of the aggressive cancer that had killed her.
-His work in linking HPV with cervical cancer won him a Nobel Prize and led to the development of HPV vaccines, which are predicted to reduce the number of deaths from cervical cancer by 70%.

 Over the years, HeLa cells have been infected with various types of viruses, including HIV, Zika, mumps, and herpes viruses to test and develop new vaccines and drugs.
 Dr. Richard Axel discovered that the addition of the CD4 protein to HeLa cells enabled them to be infected with HIV, allowing the virus to be studied.
 In 1979, scientists learned that the measles virus constantly mutates when it infects HeLa cells, and in 2019 they found that Zika cannot multiply in HeLa cells.

+HeLa cells have also been instrumental in the recognition of human papillomavirus infection as a precursor to cervical cancer.
+In the 1980s, Harald zur Hausen found that HeLa cells contained HPV-18, which was later found to be the cause of the aggressive cancer that had killed her.
+His work in linking HPV with cervical cancer won him a Nobel Prize.
+This discovery led to the use of HPV tests to identify those at high risk of developing cervical cancer and the development of HPV vaccines to prevent the cancer-causing infection.
+Populations that have received the vaccine consistently show much lower rates of cervical cancer with a reduction of 90% among those who received the vaccine before 17 years of age.
+In low- and middle-income countries, 11.24 deaths are prevented per 1,000 HPV-vaccinated people, the highest for all analyzed vaccines..